department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/files.md

 ### When not to use this pattern

-8 **Don’t ask if it does not affect the delivery of a service.** You should only ask users to upload documents if absolutely necessary.
+* **Don’t ask if it does not affect the delivery of a service.** You should only ask users to upload documents if absolutely necessary.

 ## How to design and build

 ### Layout details

-Here is the structure for asking a user to upload a file:
+Here is the content structure for asking a user to upload a file:

 - Header
-- Instructions on what documents to upload
+- Instructions on what document(s) to upload
 - Bulleted list of allowed file types and sizes
 - Secondary button to upload

 **Note:** This content will vary depending on what you’re asking the user to upload.
-Work with your content specialist with how to ask for certain documents.
+Work with a content specialist on how to ask for certain documents.

 ![file upload input state]({{site.baseurl}}/images/patterns/ask-users-for/files/file-upload-input.png)

 ### How this pattern works

 - **Avoid error states by listing out what types and sizes of files are accepted.** The types of files accepted depend on the form.
 Most forms accept pdf, jpg, jpeg, and png.
-- **Validate file uploads.**  A validation message for when a user skips uploading a required document: *Please upload a file.* When there needs to be at least one required document: *Please upload at least one file*
+- **Validate file uploads.**  See example error messages under Content considerations.
 - **Do not italicize information regarding file sizes.** Long strings of italicized text can be difficult to read for some users with low vision or reading disabilities.

 #### Loading state

 The upload button will be replaced by a gray card with a [standard progress bar component]({{ site.baseurl }}/components/progress-bar) to indicate the progress of the document upload.
-The user will see the name of the file, as well as, have the option to cancel the upload.
+The user will see the name of the file as well as the option to cancel the upload.

 ![file upload loading state]({{site.baseurl}}/images/patterns/ask-users-for/files/file-upload-loading.png)

 #### Review state

-When a document has successfully uploaded, the card will have the uploaded file name bolded and there will be an option to delete the file.
-Depending on the type of form, there can be a dropdown of selecting document types.
-Underneath the card there will be a secondary button to give the user the option of adding more document uploads.
+When a document has successfully uploaded, a card will show the uploaded file name in bold with an option to delete the file.
+Depending on the type of form, there may be a dropdown to select a document type for the uploaded file.
+Underneath the card there will be a secondary button to give the user the option of uploading additional files.

 ![file upload review state]({{site.baseurl}}/images/patterns/ask-users-for/files/file-upload-review.png)